Saurabh13042004/feedback-ui/README.md

 - Context API
 - React Icons
 - React Router DOM
+- Firebase (Authentication, Firestore)
-- json-server
+- CSS

 ## What I Learned

-During the development of "Feedback UI," I gained valuable insights and learned several key concepts and skills:
+During the development of "Feedback UI" and its integration with Firebase, I gained valuable insights and learned several key concepts and skills:

+- **Firebase Integration**: I successfully integrated Firebase into the project, allowing for secure data storage and user authentication.

 - **React.js Proficiency**: This project provided an opportunity to strengthen my proficiency in React.js, mastering the core concepts of component-based development and state management.